Richmond, Ontario: Today

 The mascot is a fox.
-Richmond has many historical buildings such as St Philip's Church, which is the oldest church in the Catholic Archdiocese of Ottawa, and St John the Baptist Anglican Church, established in 1822 with the first sanctuary built in 1823; the oldest parish in now what is the Anglican Diocese of Ottawa.
+Richmond has many historical buildings such as St Philip's Church, which is the oldest church in the Catholic Archdiocese of Ottawa, and St John the Baptist Anglican Church, established in 1822 with the first sanctuary built in 1823; the oldest parish in what is now the Anglican Diocese of Ottawa.

 Popular sports in Richmond include baseball, soccer, curling, and ice hockey.
 The Rideau Trail runs through Richmond.
 The Ottawa-Carleton Catholic School Board runs an elementary school named St. Philip.
 The public Ottawa-Carleton District School Board operates an elementary school named Richmond Public School and a high school named South Carleton High School.
 Residents can take RR 10 in travelling to Carleton Place, Perth, or Smith Falls.
 They may also take the Highway 416, To Prescott or Ottawa.
 Richmond Road also meanders to downtown Ottawa.
 Richmond has a Scout Troop.
 Bus service to Ottawa is through the OC Transpo.

 Richmond has a selection of shops and services including a LCBO, banks, drugstore, grocer, and several restaurants.